pulumi/docs/content/tutorials/esc-version-tagging/index.md

 ## Version tagging

 In the output above, you may also have noticed that version `3` is now [_tagged_](https://www.pulumi.com/docs/esc/environments/versioning/#tagging-versions) with a label of `latest`.
 Every environment has a built-in `latest` that always points to the most recent version of the environment.
-You can fetch an environment by tag by passing an `@` symbol followed by the tag name --- for example, to pull the `latest` version explicitly:
+You can fetch an environment by tag by adding an `@` symbol with the tag name to the end of the environment name.
+For example, to pull the `latest` version explicitly:

 ```bash
 $ esc env get tutorials/messages/dev@latest motd --value json